Administration for Community Living

-The Administration for Community Living (ACL) is part of the United States Department of Health and Human Services.
-It is headed by the Administrator and Assistant Secretary for Aging, who reports directly to the Secretary of Health and Human Services (HHS).
+The Administration for Community Living (ACL) is part of the U.S. Department of Health and Human Services (HHS).
+It is headed by the Administrator and Assistant Secretary for Aging, who reports directly to the Secretary of Health and Human Services.
 ACL's Principal Deputy Administrator serves as Senior Advisor to the HHS Secretary for Disability Policy.

+As part of the announced 2025 HHS reorganization, ACL is planned to be broken up, with components moving into the existing Administration for Children and Families and Centers for Medicare and Medicaid Services, and the new Office of Strategy.

 Organization

 ACL is structured to provide general policy coordination while retaining programmatic operations specific to the needs of each population served.
 ACL is divided into the following units: